YixuanSeanZhou/Quantized_Neural_Nets/README.md

 ## Overview
 This directory contains code necessary to run a post-training neural-network quantization method GPFQ, that is based on a greedy path-following mechanism.
-One can also use it to reproduce the experiment results in our paper ["Post-training Quantization for Neural Networks with Provable Guarantees"]().
+One can also use it to reproduce the experiment results in our paper ["Post-training Quantization for Neural Networks with Provable Guarantees"](https://arxiv.org/abs/2201.11113).
 In this paper, we also prove theoretical guarantees for the proposed method, that is, for quantizing a single-layer network, the relative square error essentially decays linearly in the number of weights – i.e., level of over-parametrization.

 If you make use of this code or our quantization method in your work, please cite the following paper:

-     @inproceedings{,
+     @inproceedings{zhang2022posttraining,
-	     author = {Zhang, Jinjie and Zhou, Yixuan and Saab, Rayan}, title = {Post-training Quantization for Neural Networks with Provable Guarantees}, booktitle = {},
+	     author = {Zhang, Jinjie and Zhou, Yixuan and Saab, Rayan}, title = {Post-training Quantization for Neural Networks with Provable Guarantees}, booktitle = {arXiv preprint arXiv:2201.11113},
 	     year = {2022}
 	   }